dotnet/csharplang/proposals/low-level-struct-improvements.md

         return new RS(new int[1]);

         // Error: This is the same analysis as above but in this case `p2` is not
-        // [RefFieldsEscape] hence it contributes safe-to-escape of current method
+        // [RefFieldEscapes] hence it contributes safe-to-escape of current method
         // (rule 1.3 above)
         return new RS(ref p2);